PireScript/Udacity-FEND-landing-page-projcet/README.md

 ## How to Use

-1. Open the index.html file in your preferred web browser.
+1. Open the **index.html** file in your preferred web browser.
 2. Scroll through the page or click on the navigation items to see the active section highlighting and smooth scrolling in action.

 ## Contributing

-This project is part of the Udacity Front-End Web Developer Nanodegree, and contributions are not expected.
+This project is part of the Udacity Front-End Web Development Nanodegree, and contributions are not expected.